whym/wikihadoop/README.rst

   - `Cloudera's`_ cdh3u1 is also supported at the `cdh3u1 branch`_, thanks to François Kawla).

 - `Apache Maven`_

+  - Version 2 or 3. (the default version we test against is 2.2.1.)

 See also `Supported Versions of Hadoop`_ for more information.